The old National Library of Palermo is an enchanted place, a precious labyrinth that tells the story of a magnificent and lost city

 They are words of Giuseppe Quatriglio, a writer who told of a “beautiful, poor and unhappy Palermo”, who in one of his exquisite short stories entitled “Ghosts with a habit” gave expressive dignity to a protocol document.

-But what did Giannilivigni testify, so much so as to arouse fear?
-Here are his exact words, from the original interrogation: “Die prima octobris Anno 1726 … at the beginning of June, which according to my account was Tuesday, returning to my house which is in Danisinni, around two in the night, when I entered the street behind the Capuchins that goes to Danisinni, I saw a procession coming with the Cross in front, which I believe was rather long than many with lighted candles, which were coming towards the convent of the PP.
+But what did Giannilivigni testify, to the point of arousing fear?
+Here are his exact words, from the original interrogation: “Die prima octobris Anno 1726 … at the beginning of June, which according to my account was Tuesday, returning to my house which is in Danisinni, around two in the night, when I entered the street behind the Capuchins that goes to Danisinni I saw a procession coming with the Cross in front, which I believe was rather long than many with lighted candles, which were coming towards the convent of the PP.

-Capuchins, so that I was amazed that at this hour, and in that unusual street, the Capuchins would come in this way in procession, I judged that they would bring some dead personages to be buried; and with this idea I made judgment so as not to be a hindrance to the function in that narrow and rough road, I hunted my mule more, and I retired inside the vanella that leads straight to Danisinni … [poi] to say that the Capuchins on that evening did not receive a corpse or go in procession.
+Capuchins, so that I was amazed that at this hour, and in that unusual street, the Capuchins would come in this way in procession, I judged that they would bring some dead personages to be buried; and with this idea I made judgment so as not to be a hindrance to the function in that narrow and rough road, I hunted my mule more, and I retired inside the vanella that leads straight to Danisinni … [poi] to say that the Capuchins that evening had not received a corpse or gone in procession.

 Coming then to fall ill, I intended to tell from before my bed how a Father Teresino, a water guardian, a hussar and other people had seen certain processions near the Capuchin convent at night time and that those processions were miraculous because they saw each other and disappeared, I immediately remembered what I had seen together with my apprentice by name Melchiore Guzzardo, I immediately resumed the conversation saying that I too had seen a similar thing … “.